The Golden Hour

 Recording with a single microphone and a laptop in his pack, he captured performances with a vast array of musicians across India and Pakistan--and eventually Turkey and Israel.
 Bhangra and sufi percussion would form the basis for the songs he wrote along the way--songs about the world he left behind ("This Is My Life", "Electric City"), politics ("Borneo", "Hey Clown"), and dislocation ("6:45", "Feels like the End of the World").
 Tod's acerbic wit shines on The Golden Hour, elucidating both the beauty and the absurdity of the world.

-Firewater drummer Tamir Muskat (now also of Balkan Beat Box) produced, mixed and played on the album, along with a strange cast of characters from 5 different countries.
+Firewater drummer Tamir Muskat (of Balkan Beat Box) produced, mixed and played on the album, along with a strange cast of characters from 5 different countries.
 Tod tells the story of the trip in a short video, which includes footage from his travels.
 He also chronicled his experiences on his travel blog, Postcards from the Other Side of the World.